Vol. 61, 2022

 feeding activities of generalist herbivores such as Cape porcupines on

 woody plants can lead to tree mortality.
-The study was aimed at
+This study investigated the

-investigating the utilisation of woody plants by the Cape porcupine in
+utilisation of woody plants by the Cape porcupine in three mesic

-three mesic savanna sites in South Africa.
-We determined the woody
+savanna sites in South Africa.
+We determined the woody plant diet of

-plant diet of the porcupine for the early and late dry seasons at
+the porcupine for the early and late dry seasons at Roodeplaat Farm in

-Roodeplaat Farm in Gauteng Province, and at Goss Game Farm and Bisley
+Gauteng Province, and at Goss Game Farm and Bisley Valley Nature

-Valley Nature Reserve in KwaZulu-Natal Province.
-Thirty and twenty
+Reserve in KwaZulu-Natal Province.
+Thirty and twenty randomly located

-randomly located quadrats (30 m × 30 m) were laid at Roodeplaat and
+quadrats (30 m × 30 m) were laid at Roodeplaat and Goss, respectively,

-at Bisley.
-We measured stem diameter and the length and width of bark
+measured stem diameter and the length and width of bark scars made by

-scars made by porcupines on stems of woody plants.
-We collected ten
+porcupines on stems of woody plants.
+We collected ten dung samples from

 at Bisley.
 Each of these trees was dominant at each site.
 More scarring